 D – Driving.
-With the Government advice being to avoid public transport if possible, you may decide to drive into Leeds.
 If you have decided to drive into Leeds, we recommend planning your journey in advance and checking for any road works that may be taking place via the Connecting Leeds website.
 You can find car parking information here.

 D – Distancing.
 We couldn’t not mention this here.
 As you enjoy wandering around our lovely city, please remember to keep 2 metres apart.
 Where this isn’t always possible, for example in a restaurant, please stick to the 1m+ distance.

 E – Exercise.
 Walking is a great form of exercise and brings the added benefit of spending time outdoors in the fresh air.
 Walk along Leeds waterfront when in the city centre, or follow the route along Leeds Liverpool Canal to Kirkstall, where you can discover the historic splendour of Kirkstall Abbey.
 The grounds make a lovely picnic spot too!

 F – Friendly.
 Leeds is a friendly and welcoming place, so it’s no wonder we’re keen to see your smiling faces back in the city centre again.
 Although, we do ask that while you’re here, please be respectful of others, maintain the 2 metre social distance and keep yourselves and others safe.